theborakompanioni/bitcoin-spring-boot-starter/readme.md

 ### bitcoin-zeromq-client
 A module containing a spring boot starter for a Bitcoin Core ZeroMq API client.
-The Starter will automatically create autowireable `ZeroMqMessagePublisherFactory` beans for every zmq endpoint:
+The starter will automatically create autowireable `ZeroMqMessagePublisherFactory` beans for every zmq endpoint:

 ```yaml